englekk/handbook-docs/Fuse/03 - UI Components.md

 <Rectangle Fill="#00f" />
 ```

+However, using the `Fill` property creates a new @(Fill) element with the specified color, and is therefore not animatable.
+While it is possible, you will find that the color suddently changes midways in the animation.
+The property `Color` is recommended in `Fill`s place, and exposes a `float4` which you can animate.

 > #### $(IsCompletelyTransparent:Finding out if a SolidColor is completely transparent)

 The `IsCompletelyTransparent` property will be true if the alpha value of the color is 0.